Relativistic hydrodynamics from projection operator method: Summary

 In this paper, we used the linear projection operator, and our study is restricted in the linear regime.
 Then, it is interesting to derive relativistic hydrodynamics by the nonlinear projection operator \cite{mori:fujisaka}.
 We note that, for nonrelativistic fluids, the full Navier-Stokes equation is derived by the nonlinear one \cite{kim}.
 Furthermore, we here focused and discussed the Landau and Eckart frames.
 Then, we concluded that the Landau frame is natural for the slow dynamics.
-However, other open problems of relativistic hydrodynamics, such as the acausal propagation, have not been solved yet.
+However, other problems of relativistic hydrodynamics such as the acausal propagation although it is studied from the macroscopic point of view \cite{Denicol:2008ha}, have not been well understood from the underlying microscopic theory yet.
 It would be interesting to discuss these in the view point of the projection operator method.
 The projection operator method may give an insight into these problems, as well as that of the frames.

 \acknowledgements Y.H. thank Teiji Kunihiro for useful discussions.
 This work was supported by JSPS KAKENHI Grant Numbers 23340067 and 24740184.